phrase/phrase-android/README.md

 Publish your translations faster and simpler than ever before.
 Stop waiting for the next deployment and start publishing all your translations in real-time directly in Phrase.

-For more details on how OTA works head over to the Phrase Help Center: https://support.phrase.com/hc/en-us/articles/5804059067804-Over-the-Air-Strings
+For more details on how OTA works, visit the Phrase Help Center: https://support.phrase.com/hc/en-us/articles/5804059067804-Over-the-Air-Strings

 ## Instructions

-With the SDK, the app regularly checks for updated translations and downloads them in the background.
+With the SDK, the app will regularly check for updated translations and downloads them in the background.
 Translations are fetched when `updateTranslations` is called, which should usually happen in `onCreate`.

 ### Requirements
 - The SDK requires at least appcompat version 1.2.0.
 If using an older version of appcompat, consider using SDK version [2.1.3](https://github.com/phrase/phrase-android/releases/tag/2.1.3)
-- The library depends on AndroidX to support backward compatible UI elements such as the toolbar.
+- The library depends on AndroidX to support backward compatible UI elements such as the toolbar

 ### Include the SDK
 Add a new repository to the root `build.gradle`: